Lead-Safe Wisconsin: Where is Lead Commonly Found in Wisconsin?

 More information

 The only way to know if your soil is contaminated with lead is to test it.
-This is especially important if you’re planning to plant a garden.
+Testing is especially important if you’re planning to plant a garden.
 The U.S. Environmental Protection Agency (EPA) defines a soil lead hazard as 400 parts per million (ppm) in play areas and 1,200 ppm average for bare soil in the rest of the yard.

 For more information, view Human Health Hazards: Lead in soil from exterior lead paint, P-45015 (PDF).